 F-S Toggle Switch: provides meter response.
-Selecting the fast, "F", position of the toggle switch provides 90% of full scale meter deflection in approximately four seconds.
-In the slow, "S", position, 90% of full-scale meter deflection takes approximately 22 seconds.
+Selecting the fast, "F," position of the toggle switch provides 90% of full scale meter deflection in approximately four seconds.
+In the slow, "S," position, 90% of full-scale meter deflection takes approximately 22 seconds.
 In the "F" position there is fast response and large meter deviation.
 The "S" position should be used for slow response and damped meter deviation.

 ALARM Light: When the meter pointer deflects above the alarm set point, this red lamp illuminates.
-An audible alarm tone accompanies the visual alarm.
-The alarm indicators remain active (latched) until the RESET button is depressed.
+This lamp flashes when radiation levels rise above background.
+In both cases the visual alarms will be accompanied by an audible alarm.

 RESET Pushbutton: When depressed, this switch provides a rapid means of driving the meter needle to zero.
+Pressing RESET also causes an eight-second background update.
+During these eight seconds, the speaker will emit beeps and the ALARM light will flash every half-second.